Reid Derr Dissertation Collection

 Scope and Contents

 Dr. Reid Derr’s dissertation, “The Triumph of Progressivism,” focuses on Paul B. Johnson Jr.’s tenure as governor of Mississippi.
-Although Johnson began his term as a segregationist, he eventually became much more progressive.
 This collection reflects the planning that went into organizing and writing this dissertation.

 The materials follow Paul B. Johnson, Jr.’s political career throughout the 1960’s.
-The notes include an unbound copy of the final dissertation, oral histories, outlines, and chapter notes.
-The oral histories include testimonies from politicians and highway patrol officers.
+The notes include an unbound copy of the final dissertation,outlines, and chapter notes.
+Resources include Johnson's speeches and numerous oral histories, including testimonies from politicians and highway patrol officers.
 Paul B. Johnson III also gives an account of his father’s gubernatorial term.